-The following summary of the principal Dominican tax matters is based on a review of the Código Tributario ("Tax Code") Law No. 11-92 enacted in 1992, as amended, and its rules for application; and Law No. 512-19 dated December 23, 2019, as amended by Law No. 68-20 dated June 23, 2020 and Law No. 222-20 dated September 7, 2020 ("Law.
-No. 512-19").
+The following summary of the principal Dominican tax matters is based on a review of the Código Tributario ("Tax Code") Law No. 11-92 enacted in 1992, as amended, and its rules for application; and Law No. 243-20, dated December 28, 2020 ("Law No. 243-20").
 This summary contains a description of the principal tax consequences in the Dominican Republic of the purchase, ownership and disposition of the bonds, but it does not purport to be a comprehensive description of all tax consequences that may be relevant to a decision to purchase the bonds.